RolandDreger/kirby-data-importer/README.md

 ### 2.8 Slug of image page (optional)

-The images can be uploaded to a separate page and inserted from there.
+The images can be uploaded to a separate page and fetched from there.

 ```yaml
     image_page_slug: "image-files"
 ```

-### 2.9 Name of image field on blueprint of main page (optional)
+### 2.9 Name of image field (optional)

+Field name in blueprint of main page

 ```yaml
     image_field_name: "portrait"